Ahmedaboujeeb/milestone1/README.md

 # Fitness Gym

-Fitness Gym is an amazing gym that's been around for a long time, and offers various kinds of group training classes and admired by a number of athletes.
+[Fitness Gym](https://ahmedaboujeeb.github.io/milestone1/) is an amazing gym that's been around for a long time, and offers various kinds of group training classes and admired by a number of athletes.

 This website containes information about the gym, so potential customers can find more information about the gym, where to find it and how to get in contact.
 They can also sign up from the website, whithout having to go into the gym and fill out paper applications.

 Gym members can find information about the different group training classes, times, days and contact information for the gym in case they need to get in touch to ask about something.
 They can also see what other gym members think about the gym.

 ## UX

-### User stories

 #### As a gym memeber...